Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 ***

-**Note:** If you created the GitHub repository with a license file `git push - origin master` will fail and say *Updates were rejected because the tip of your current branch is behind it's remote counterpart*.
+**Note:** If you created the GitHub repository with a license file `git push -u origin master` will fail and say *Updates were rejected because the tip of your current branch is behind it's remote counterpart*.
 In other words, the GitHub repository has work that you don't have locally.
 In this case the license file.

 Then it asks you to `pull` down the changes from GitHub to get them merged into your local work.
 When that's done, you can `push`.
-The reason that this is happening is that a `push` can only happen automatically if the `merge` into the remote is of type *fast-forward*.
+The reason this is happening is that a `push` can only happen automatically if the `merge` into the remote is of type *fast-forward*.
 By creating the license file on GitHub the remote `master` and the local `master` have diverged.

 To solve this, `pull` the changes down like this: